Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Extension to tensor network-based methods

-The MPS representation thus decomposes a many-body quantum state into a sequence of $N$ site tensors, each with one physical index of dimension $d$ and two virtual bond indices of dimension at most $\chi$, containing approximately $d \times \chi^2$ parameters per tensor.
-Summing over all $N$ sites, the total number of parameters scales as $\mathcal{O}(N d \chi^2)$.
-By restricting the bond dimension $\chi$, the MPS representation compresses the storage requirements for a quantum state from the exponentially large $d^N$ to a more tractable scaling of $ \mathcal{O}(N d \chi^2)$.
-While this scaling is exponentially smaller than $d^N$, it grows polynomially with $\chi$ making the control of $\chi$ crucial for computational efficiency.\\
+The MPS representation thus decomposes a many-body quantum state into a sequence of $N$ site tensors, each with one physical index of dimension $d$ and two virtual bond indices of dimension at most {$\chi = \chi_{max}$, containing approximately $d \times \chi^2$ parameters per tensor.
+Summing over all $N$ sites, the total number of parameters scales as $\mathcal{O}(N d \chi_{max}^2)$, thus compressing the storage requirements for a quantum state from the exponentially large $d^N$ to a more tractable scaling of $\mathcal{O}(N d \chi_{max}^2)$.
+However, the cost still grows polynomially with $\chi_{max}$, making the control of $\chi_{max}$ crucial for computational efficiency.}\\

 \textbf{Matrix Product Operator method:} The matrix product operator (MPO) formalism--referred to as a matrix product density operator (MPDO) when applied to density matrices--extends the MPS ansatz from pure states to mixed states (density operators) \cite{PhysRevResearch.3.023005}.
 Whereas MPS employs linear maps acting on the Hilbert space of systems, MPO/MPDO generalizes this approach by applying completely positive (CP) maps on the operator space.
-For an $N$-particle system with local dimension $d$, the MPDO represents the density matrix $\rho$ as a tensor network with the same one-dimensional chain structure as an MPS, but with two physical indices per site corresponding to the bra and ket degrees of freedom:
+For an $N$-particle system with local dimension $d$, the MPDO represents the density matrix $\rho$ as a tensor network with the same one-dimensional chain structure as an MPS, but with two physical indices per site corresponding to the bra and ket degrees of freedom: {

-Each local tensor $M_{i_k,j_k}^{[k]}$ is a $\chi_{k-1}^2 \times \chi_k^2$ matrix (with $\chi_0=1$, $\chi_N=1$) and can be decomposed as
+} Each local tensor $M_{i_k,j_k}^{[k]}$ is a $\chi_{k-1}^2 \times \chi_k^2$ matrix (with $\chi_0=1$, $\chi_N=1$) and can be decomposed as{: